magabriel/trefoil/doc/trefoil-doc/Contents/plugins-AutoGlossaryPlugin.md

 **Example:**

-- This paragraph contains a the expressions "example term 1" and "example term 2" that should be converted into glossary terms.
+- This paragraph contains the expressions "example term 1" and "example term 2" that should be converted into glossary terms.

 N> ##### Note